Updated: May 21

 Create a Large Foyer and Connection Space

 Most of our initial starting points when updating a Church is the Foyer.
 Typically, Churches built before the 90’s did not have a large foyer, you entered into a hallway or small gathering spaces, but it did not allow for connecting, visiting, coffee café area, or fellowship.
-Here are potential ideas for updating this space: lighting, flooring, opening up some walls to enlarge the space, putting on a modern fresh coat of paint, and removing dated pictures, art, or fake plants is crucial.
+Here are potential ideas for updating this space: lighting, flooring, opening up some walls to enlarge the space, putting on a modern fresh coat of paint, and removing dated pictures, art, and/or fake plants.
 Ultimately, this space is going to be where you potentially set a key first impression on a visitor and having it open, clean, and inviting is important.

 Update the Sanctuary

 Every Church understands the importance of the worship space in a Church.
-It is crucial to have this space help create an environment of worship and be an asset to the way we conduct and present our service.
+It is crucial this space helps create an environment of worship and is an asset to the way we conduct and present our service.
 Now, I do not mean that you need concert lighting or a fog machine, but we may need fresh carpet, enhance the stage floor, the stage background/back drop, and change the pews to chairs.
 This can radically change the entire atmosphere of the sanctuary.
 In many instances, Churches are moving towards a more contemporary or blended style of worship.
-Our choir lofts are being used differently and even stage as a whole is utilized in a more praise style of worship.
+Our choir lofts are being used differently and even the stage as a whole is utilized in a more praise style of worship.
 So, what is the DNA of the church currently or what is it moving towards in the next 2-5 years and how should our worship area function to be an asset to that ministry.

 Side Note chairs vs. pews

 They can be removed (a sloped sanctuary floor can make this difficult) for a multi- use space

 You seat more people in chairs than pews

 Cleaning can be much easier.